Authorities look for motive, identify victims in San Jose shooting that left nine dead

 Authorities late on Wednesday named the shooting victims as Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez III, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Paul Delacruz Megia, 42; Abdolvahab Alaghmandan, 63; Lars Kepler Lane, 63; and Alex Ward Fritch, 49.

-Authorities announced Fritch’s death late Wednesday, hours after he was rushed to an area hospital.
+Authorities announced Fritch’s death late Wednesday, hours after he was rushed to a hospital.

 They confirmed that at least some worked with the shooter at the Valley Transportation Authority, among more than 2,000 employees of an agency that operates light rail and bus services in Santa Clara County.
-Liccardo praised the transit system’s workers for persevering through the coronavirus pandemic, noting that they had been among those who risked potential exposure by going in to work.
+San Jose Mayor Sam Liccardo (D) praised the transit system’s workers for persevering through the coronavirus pandemic, noting that they had been among those who risked potential exposure by going in to work.

 Police say they began getting 911 calls about gunfire at the light-rail yard shortly after 6:30 a.m.
 Wednesday.
 This facility is near the sheriff’s offices, police department and the city’s international airport.
-Laurie Smith, the Santa Clara County sheriff, said deputies rushed to the scene while shots were still being fired.
+Smith, the Santa Clara County sheriff, said deputies rushed to the scene while shots were still being fired.

 The deputies who responded did not exchange any gunfire with the shooter, and officials think he shot and killed himself, said Russell Davis, a spokesman for the Santa Clara County Sheriff’s Office.